vicuna-tools/vicuna-installation-guide/README.md

 # Vicuna Installation Guide

-Detailed instructions for installing and configuring Vicuna-13B
+Detailed instructions for installing and configuring Vicuna

 <a href="#installation">Installation</a> - <a href="#usage">Usage</a>

 ### latest changes
+- added instructions for 7B model
 - fixed the `wget` command
 - modified the `chat-with-vicuna-v1.txt` in my llama.cpp fork
 - updated this guide to vicuna version 1.1